-The fresh automatic Hublot Classic Fusion Yacht Club de Monaco limited edition (ref.
+The limited-edition Hublot Classic Fusion Yacht Club de Monaco (ref.
 501.PM.1680.RX.YCM09) is offered to you in a generously sized 45-millimeter case in a somewhat strange combination of yellow gold and solid titanium case back with black PVD coating.

-On the timekeeper’s black ceramic bezel, which is fixed with six H-shaped screws, there is also “Yacht Club de Monaco” line engraved between 10 o’clock and 2 o’clock positions.
-A little bit overdoing it, Hublot also decided to engrave numbers “1909” and “2009” on the watch’s yellow gold case.
+The black ceramic bezel, which is fixed with six H-shaped screws, too, features the “Yacht Club de Monaco” line engraved between 10 o’clock and 2 o’clock positions.
+A little bit overdoing it, Hublot also decided to engrave numbers “1909” and “2009” on the yellow-gold case.

-Thankfully, the engravings are quite subtle and do not sting the eye, like it often happens with less expensive pieces of luxury, like, say, Chronoswiss Tachoscope Audi Centennial edition or the special edition Omega Seamaster Diver Vancouver 2010.
+Thankfully, the engravings are surprisingly subtle and do not sting the eye, like it often happens with less expensive pieces of luxury, like, say, Chronoswiss Tachoscope Audi Centennial edition or the special-edition Omega Seamaster Diver Vancouver 2010.

-The new Hublot Classic Fusion Yacht Club de Monaco is powered by a relatively compact HUB1100 automatic movement that is, in fact, is simply a rebadged and nicely refinished (besides the usual stuff, its oscillating weight is replaced with a new rotor: blacked-out and skeletonized in their typical fashion piece of job that makes the caliber look a lot more interesting than it actually is given its fairly low pedigree) version of Sellita SW300-1 self-winding ebauche.
+The Classic Fusion Yacht Club de Monaco is powered by a relatively compact HUB1100 automatic movement that is is simply a rebadged and nicely refinished (besides the usual stuff, its oscillating weight is replaced with a new rotor: blacked-out and skeletonized in their typical fashion piece of job that makes the caliber look a lot more interesting than it is given its fairly low pedigree) version of the Sellita SW300-1 self-winding ebauche.
 I don’t have any information on whether Hublot invested anything into making it even more reliable and/or precise, but, in this price range, they usually do, so I am giving the young Swiss-based luxury watchmaker a benefit of the doubt.

-Although the mechanism is, again, fairly compact (having a fitting diameter of just 25.60 millimeters and just 3.60 mm thick, it doesn’t require too much real estate to sit comfortably inside the case,) the watch is delivered in a rather large body whole 45 millimeters in diameter.
-Still, at just about 11 millimeters top to bottom, the watch if fairly slim for an automatic timekeeper, so wearing one with the formal dress will not be a problem.
+Although the mechanism is, again, fairly compact (having a fitting diameter of just 25.60 millimeters and just 3.60 mm thick, it doesn’t require too much real estate to sit comfortably inside the case,) the watch is delivered in a large body whole 45 millimeters in diameter.
+Still, at just about 11 millimeters top to bottom, the case is fairly slim for a timekeeper powered by a self-winding caliber, so wearing one with the formal dress will not be a problem.

 Well, I hope that the current trend of churning out chunky, oversized timekeepers will soon reverse and we will see more of slim, dressy timekeepers sized below 40 millimeters in diameter.